oracle/pgql-lang/pages/pgql-1.1-spec.md

 # Introduction

-PGQL (Property Graph Query Language) is a query language for the [Property Graph (PG) data model](#property-graph-data-model).
+PGQL (Property Graph Query Language) is a query language for the [property graph data model](#property-graph-data-model).
 This specification defines the syntax and semantics of PGQL.

 Essentially, PGQL is a graph pattern-matching query language.
 A PGQL query describes a graph pattern consisting of vertices and edges.
 When the query is evaluated against a property graph, all the possible subgraphs that match the pattern are returned.